Everybody is familiar with Thanksgiving traditions like eating turkey, watching football and trying to avoid annoying relatives at the dinner table.

 The Mayflower landed with 102 people.
 By the end of the first winter, almost half had perished.

 Bradford would like you to remember that the next time you get depressed over a Visa bill.
-One reason he kept a diary was so future generations would “see with what difficulties their fathers wrestled in going through these things in their first beginings,” he wrote.
+One reason he kept a diary was so future generations would “see with what difficulties their fathers wrestled in going through these things in their first beginnings,” he wrote.

 Those beginnings are hard to comprehend, but today’s consumers can relate to the queasy feeling Pilgrims had on April 5, 1621.
 That’s when the Mayflower headed back to England empty.